The Shopping Trip,

 off at a dead run with Sandy aboard -- we later dubbed him Seabiscuit despite his Hannoverian

 lineage.
-Fortunately the footing in the small indoor school was very good and Sandy's ability
+Fortunately the footing in the small indoor school was very good and Sandy's

-to think clearly under panic situations is excellent and she got the runaway under
+to think clearly under panic situations is excellent and she got the runaway

 control within a few minutes.